karambir/dotfiles/README.md

 ## Usage:

 - Clone this repo in home directory
-- Copy `.config` dirs for terminator, alacritty, tmux, starship and neovim
+- Copy `.config` dirs for fish, terminator, tmux, starship and neovim
 - Some programs may need to be installed via system package manager(pacman/apt/brew) or [pipx](https://github.com/pipxproject/pipx/)
 - Have a look at [New Setup](new_setup.md) file for list of programs I have found helpful
 - Terminator config uses *FiraCode Nerd Font Mono* font for starship prompt.
 Install nerd fonts first